Oklahoma welcomes mini-reversal of "Grapes of Wrath" migration

-OKLAHOMA CITY (Reuters) - More than 75 years after hundreds of thousands of “Dust Bowl” refugees fled Oklahoma for the promise of the booming economy of the golden state of California, the tide has turned.
+OKLAHOMA CITY, April 10 (Reuters) - More than 75 years after hundreds of thousands of “Dust Bowl” refugees fled Oklahoma for the promise of the booming economy of the golden state of California, the tide has turned.

 Since 2005, thousands of Californians have moved to Oklahoma, prompting Oklahoma Governor Mary Fallin to declare a reversal of the “Grapes of Wrath” migration immortalized in the John Steinbeck novel about “Okies” fleeing in the 1930s.